Sign in

 TAFE, tertiary studies and alternative pathways activities

 Students may be studying school-based subjects while also undertaking alternative pathways activities.
 To be included as part of the student’s workload, these studies must be state or territory accredited as contributing to the Year 12 certificate (or equivalent).
+Alternative pathways may include:

 • apprenticeships